What does the Accredited Embedded Network Manager do?

-All existing Embedded Networks that fall into an ‘applicable activity class’ that are equal to or greater than 30 customers, residential or commercial, must have appointed an ENM by 1 December 2017, unless they are subject to a non-appointment or reversion entitlement.
-These conditions extend to new sites once they commence operation.
+All existing Embedded Networks that fall into an ‘applicable activity class’ following the rule change that came into effect from 1 December 2017, and have equal to or greater than 30 customers, residential or commercial, must have appointed an ENM unless they are subject to a non-appointment or reversion entitlement.
+These conditions extend to new sites once they commence operation post 1 December 2017.

 For all other classes, the AER has determined that the cost of appointing an ENM will outweigh the benefit.